-From Summer 2022 the way online record access is granted is changing
+From November 2022 the way online record access is granted is changing

-NHS Digital are implementing national changes to the way patients access their online record, potentially coming in Summer 2022 for both SystmOne and EMIS GP Practices.
+NHS Digital are implementing national changes to the way patients access their online record, potentially coming in November 2022 for both SystmOne and EMIS GP Practices.

-This was previously going to happen in April but has been postponed.
+This was previously going to happen in the Summer but has been postponed.